matipojo/ai-for-employees/README.md

 >Your AI pair programmer, GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.

+<a href="https://www.tabnine.com/" target="_blank">Tabnine</a>

+> Tabnine is an AI-powered autocomplete tool that helps developers write code faster and with fewer bugs.

 -----

 ## Contributing